 Watch the 1st District Court of Appeal hear arguments at UF Law, Wednesday at 2 p.m. and Thursday at 9 a.m.
 October 19 Webcast October 20 Webcast

-October 19, 2011 – More than 200 people watched Wednesday as Danaya Wright, UF Research Foundation and Clarence J. TeSelle Professor of Law, debated with a legal expert from the Alliance Defense Fund over Congress’s power to define marriage.
-“The Federal Defense of Marriage Act: Is It Constitutional?” was a debate sponsored by the UF […]
+Webcast of the Event October 19, 2011 – More than 200 people watched Wednesday as Danaya Wright, UF Research Foundation and Clarence J. TeSelle Professor of Law, debated with a legal expert from the Alliance Defense Fund over Congress’s power to define marriage.
+“The Federal Defense of Marriage Act: Is It Constitutional?” was a debate […]

 The symposium gives those interested the opportunity to hear distinguished members of the global tax community discuss a range of important topics revolving around current and future tax policy.
 Please enjoy the complementary webcast